 Thailand was one of the few countries that was never colonized and is free from western influences.
 A fascinating world that is shaped by Buddhist culture awaits you in Thailand.
 Everywhere in the country you can find monks or lavishly decorated temples and holy places.
 There are approximately 300,000 monks and over 35,000 temples in Thailand.
 Most modern temples with their golden decorations, countless Buddha statues and architectural details attract not only devout Buddhists, but also countless tourists.
 But there are also many temples from bygone days, of which only ruins can be seen.
 There are even entire ruined cities in Thailand that have been lovingly restored and give an authentic insight into the history of the country.
 Mainly Sukhothai should be mentioned here.
 The city is located in the north of the country and is also known as the cradle of Thailand.
 In the 13th century the Thai conquered what was then the Khmer settlement and made Sukhothai the first major power center of the Thai.
 Ruled by King Ramkhamhaeng, the father of Thailand, the Thai spread the Buddhist teachings and exerted great influence on the surrounding regions.
 The kingdom grew in power and fame, and magnificent temples and palaces were built in Sukhothai.
 But the kingdom was subject to the up-and-coming Ayutthaya in the 14th century and fell apart.
 The restoration of the city, which was then declared a UNESCO World Heritage Site, was not completed until the end of the 1980s.
 Almost 200 ruins of temples and palaces stand inside and outside the history park.
 The park is well developed for tourism, but not nearly as crowded as Ayutthaya.
 Those who can’t get enough of temples and are interested in Thai culture and history are in good hands in Sukhothai.
-In this post I will report on my experiences and give you an insight into my trip to the cradle of Thailand.
+On my travel blog I will report about the sights of Sukhothai and give you an insight into my trip to the cradle of Thailand.
+Have fun reading my travelogue!

 The five areas of Sukhothai